BrainbaseHQ/kafka-master-prompt/2_main.md

 <info_rules>

-- Prefer `GoogleSearch` class over browser access to search engine result pages
+- Prefer `SearchV2` class over browser access to search engine result pages
+- Use SearchV2's advanced features: neural search for concepts, keyword search for specific terms
 - Access multiple URLs from search results for comprehensive information or cross-validation
 - Conduct searches step by step: search multiple attributes of single entity separately, process multiple entities one by one
+- Use specialized search methods (search_papers, search_news, search_code) for domain-specific queries
+- If SearchV2 fails, fallback to GoogleSearch.search() for backward compatibility
   </info_rules>

 <shell_rules>